BYLAWS OF THE OREGON CHAPTER

 - Remote Communications.
 To the extent permitted by law, any person participating in a meeting of the membership, board, or committee of the Chapter may participate by means of conference telephone or by any means of communication by which all persons participating in the meeting are able to hear one another and otherwise fully participate in the meeting.
 Such participation constitutes presence in person at the meeting.

 - Indemnity.
 Any person made, or threatened to be made, a party to any action or proceeding, whether civil or criminal, by reason of the fact that the person, his or her testator or intestate, is or was a director or officer of the Chapter or serves or served any other entity or organization in any capacity at the request of the Chapter shall be indemnified by the Chapter, and the Chapter may advance related expenses, to the fullest extent authorized or permitted by law.

 - Limitation of Liability.
 The personal liability of the officers and directors of the Chapter is hereby eliminated, to the fullest extent permitted by law.

-The Chapter’s board shall set and revise policies, as needed.
+The Chapter’s board shall set and revise policies for Chapter member approval, as needed.